floledermann/stimsrv/README.md

 ## Experiment results

-Once all tasks of an experiment are completed, the experiment results will be stored.
-By default, results data is written to the `data` subdirectory relative to the experiment specification, as a JSON file.
-The results file contains information for each trial of each task of the experiment, plus additional information such as timestamps and errors and warnings that may have occured during the experiment run.
+By default, results data is written to the `data` subdirectory relative to the experiment specification, as a JSON file, after each run of the experiment.
+The results file contains information for each trial of each task of the experiment, plus additional information such as timestamps, errors and warnings that may have occured during the experiment run.

 For the example above, a results file could look like this: